RYUKYU Shikki (Lacquerware)

-It is thought that Ryukyu Shikki developed with the sending of tributes to China that began in the 1300s.
-In 1609, the court of Shuri established a lacquer ware workshop and this led to the production of goods which were both technically and artistically of a high standard.
-In addition, there was also a private industry centered on the Wakasamachi district of Naha.
+It is thought that the origins of Ryukyu lacquerware may date back to the 1300s, when the first tributes were sent to China.
+In 1609, the court of Shuri established a lacquerware workshop, leading to the production of goods that were of a high technical and artistic standard.
+In addition, a private industry developed in the Wakasamachi district of Naha.

-Most of the Ryukyu Shikki is of a plain type with a polished final coat in either vermilion or black.
-There are various decorated forms such as Ryukyu's own tsuikin technique.
-Other techniques are chinkin, maki-e, and raden employing mother of pearl.
-The core material is made from such woods as deigo (Erythrina variegata var. orientalis), snowbell (Styrax Linn.) and bean tree (Melia Linn.), and pigs blood is used as an undercoat.
-Lacquer in its natural state is used for the final coat and the brilliance of the vermilion in particular is unsurpassed.
-There are now making the decorative trays, a variety of bowls, plates and cups.
+Most Ryukyu lacquerware is plain, with a simple polished top coat of vermilion or black.
+However, there are various examples with decorations, including Ryukyu's own tsuikin technique.
+Other techniques include chinkin, maki-e and raden, which uses mother-of-pearl.
+The core material is made from deigo, snowbell or bean tree wood, and pig’s blood is used as the undercoat.
+Raw lacquer is used for the final coat, giving the underlying vermilion an unsurpassed brilliance.
+Items produced today include decorative trays, bowls, plates and cups.

 How to make

-Tsuikin is a unique technique used to color Ryukyu Lacquerware.
-A clay-like mixture of pigment and lacquer is thinned, shaped and then fixed to the bowl, then refined by finishing.
+Tsuikin is a unique technique used to color Ryukyu lacquerware.
+A clay-like mixture of pigment and lacquer is thinned, shaped and fixed to the bowl, after which it is refined and finished.